maskingtape/tb001/README.md

 Media is served, can be configured in config/config.js

-The json file can be accessed directly via e.g. /api/path/to
+The json file can be accessed via e.g. /api/path/to